YOUTH WORK MANAGER (PART-TIME)

 - ensuring that we are journeying with young people to enable them to leave anti-social behaviour, gang involvement and exploitative relationships behind and move on to education, training or employment.

-This will involve enabling staff and volunteers to work as a team with a sense of purpose and celebration of achievement every single day by:
+This will involve enabling staff and volunteers to work as a team with a sense of purpose and celebration of achievement by:

 - Providing leadership direction in weekly team meetings, reviewing projects and issues in monthly line management meetings and leading annual appraisals;